Obsessed (Mariah Carey song): Synopsis

 The video begins with Carey at a photoshoot in a private room at the Plaza Hotel, speaking the line, "And I was like, why are you so obsessed with me?"
 Next, a Rolls-Royce Phantom is shown pulling up to the hotel, with Carey stepping out of the vehicle.
 As she gets out of the car, Carey dressed as a bellhop, assists her to the ramp where she is walking and greeting fans.
-The next scene finds Carey walking into the hotel, and waving to everyone, with the camera zooming to the bellhops face to reveal him intently staring at her.
+The next scene finds Carey walking into the hotel, and waving to everyone, with the camera zooming to the bellhop's face to reveal him intently staring at her.
 As the first verse begins, Carey is shown at the photo-shoot in the hotel, with a cameo by Patrick Demarchelier as the photographer.
 The bellhop, now dressed in a gray hoodie and sweatpants, is shown holding a hair-blower at Carey, apparently assisting with the shoot.
 As the shoot continues, scenes of the bellhop are shown in his room, where he has dolls of Carey on the wall, as well as quilts with the cover of her 2005 album, The Emancipation of Mimi.

 The video progresses as Carey, now on the streets of New York, is walking towards the hotel.
 As she begins to notice the bellhop, dressed in the sweats, pursuing her, she turns around in haste and begins jolting back to the hotel while holding several shopping bags.
 Additionally, scenes of the stalker's home are shown again, this time more elaborately, with his walls covered with portraits of the singer, as well as album covers and lights around a large photo of her.
 As the video comes to an end, she waits for her limousine to arrive at the hotel.
 However, before she gets inside, she notices the stalker attempting to take a picture of her.
 She then looks directly into his camera and gives a smile.
-The video then shows him again, still attempting to take a picture, right before a bus hits him.
+The stalker moves to take the picture but is struck down by a bus.
 Carey gasps in shock after witnessing the incident.
 The remix video for the song features the same story-line and footage, only showing inter-cut scenes of Carey dressed in a white ensemble, while laying on a vintage wooden table.
 As Gucci Mane stands next to her in a white suit, he pours her champagne and hands her the glass.